Saxo Bank vs Trading 212 Comparison

 How do Saxo Bank and Trading 212 differ in terms of minimum deposit?
 What about average spreads and funding options?

-Which brokers offers more tradeable asset classes, Saxo Bank or Trading 212?
+Which broker offers more tradeable asset classes, Saxo Bank or Trading 212?

 Can I trade cryptocurrency with Saxo Bank or Trading 212?